jamsocket/aper/README.md

 between Aper and application code.
 Once that's sorted out, longer-term tasks can focus on scaling Aper up to a production environment:

+- Add a separate concept of “player state” in addition to game state.
+Player state includes things like name or cursor position, but cannot be used for state updates, and as a result can be sent out-of-order.
+- Make state machines more composable.
 - Integrating with authentication/permissions.
 I don't plan for Aper to ever be opinionated about an auth framework, but it needs to provide hooks to allow it to integrate with other systems.